 It’s only been in recent years that businesses have come to realize the true ramifications of a data breach; it’s not just about the fines, reputational damage impacts both customer and suppliers, and there is a myriad of other costs which are incurred as well as disruption across the organization.
-Today, the average cyber-attack costs over $1 million, so organizations are sitting up and taking note of the need to protect sensitive information, rather than just thinking about it.
+According to CyberTalk.org, the average cost of a web-based cyber attack is $1.4 million, so organizations are sitting up and taking note of the need to protect sensitive information, rather than just thinking about it.

-This, in turn, begs the question; what should organizations be doing (from Board level down) to help improve their cybersecurity posture from within?
+This, in turn, begs the question; what should organizations be doing (from the C-suite level down) to help improve their cybersecurity posture from within?

 The Rules of Engagement